Spotlight on Human Trafficking: How to Join the Fight

 What Are “Lot Lizards”?

-The derogatory term “lot lizards” refers to prostitutes who work at truck stops and rest areas.
+The derogatory term “lot lizards” refers to prostituted people at truck stops and rest areas.
 They usually offer their services by going from truck-to-truck knocking on doors or over the CB radio, advertising “commercial company” or “40-60-80” to attract customers.
-Others work in heavily advertised truck stop “massage” parlors that are fronts for commercial sex.
+Others are sold in heavily advertised truck stop “massage” parlors that are fronts for commercial sex.

 How Truckers Can Help